 USDA announced the expanded B&I authorities in a notice published on page 31139 of the May 22 Federal Register.
-The Department will begin accepting applications for B&I loan guarantees on May 22, 2020.
-Applications must be received no later than midnight Eastern Daylight Time on September 15, 2021, or until funds are expended.
-Program funding expires Sept.
-30, 2021.
+The Department began accepting B&I CARES Act applications for loan guarantees on May 22, 2020.
+Applications will be received continuously through midnight Eastern Daylight Time on September 15, 2021, or until funds are expended.
+Program funding expires Sept 30, 2021.